Myanmar: Demonstrators shot dead in anti-coup protests | DW | 03.03.2021

 Multiple reports from several other cities and towns in Myanmar also said police also used live ammunition, as well as tear gas and rubber bullets.

+At least one person was reported to have been killed in the largest city of Yangon.

-Two protesters were believed to have been killed and others injured in the Myingyan district, some 90 kilometers (about 55 miles) southwest of Mandalay.
+Two protesters were believed to have been killed and others injured in the central town of Myingyan.

 "They opened fire on us with live bullets.
 One was killed, he's young, a teenage boy, shot in the head," student activist Moe Myint Hein, who was wounded in the leg, told Reuters by telephone from Myingyan.